keithknott26/datadash/README.md

 Args:

-[<input file>]  A file containing a label header, and data in columns separated by delimiter 'd'.
+[<input file>]  A file containing a label header, and data in columns separated by a delimiter 'd'.
 Data piped from Stdin uses the same format

 ```
 ###### A graphing application written in go using <a href="https://github.com/mum4k/termdash">termdash</a>, inspired by <a href="https://github.com/atsaki/termeter">termeter</a>.